My Story & Beliefs

 I’m a bible teacher at Church of the City and an advocate for Compassion International.

 Becky and I live in the Nashville area with our youngest still at home and our three adult kids nearby.
-I serve as a teaching pastor at Church of City and occasionally get to speak on behalf of Compassion International at conferences, concerts, and churches across North America.
+I serve as a teaching pastor at Church of City and occasionally get to speak on behalf of Compassion International at conferences, concerts, and churches as well.

 What I Believe